+Here is How you can enable or disable Startup Boost in Microsoft Edge.
 Microsoft has updated the Edge browser with a new option that speeds up the browser startup performance.
 By using a number of techniques, it allows Microsoft Edge to open much faster.

 As you could expect, the performance boost is achieved by leaving the Edge process in memory, running in the background.
 A new option in Settings > System > Startup boost, when enabled, creates a background worker that launches a set of Microsoft Edge processes in the background.
-The processes prepare and load important components of the browser once the user sign in to his user account.
+The processes prepare and load important components of the browser once the user signs in to his account.

 The background processes run at low priority, so the resource impact on modern devices should not be notable.

 This post will show you how to enable or disable the Startup Boost in Microsoft Edge.

 Enable or Disable Startup Boost in Microsoft Edge

 - Click on the Settings button (Alt + F) and select Settings from the menu.